Rougeau Named to OBABL 'Power 100' List

 OBABL publisher, Yolanda Young notes that according to the American Bar Association, less than 5% of U.S. attorneys are African American.
 OBABL seeks to help advance diversity in the legal profession.

-On Being a Black Lawyer has been recognized by the American Bar Association, National Black Law Students Association, and National Association of Black Journalists.
+On Being a Black Lawyer, which is owned by Lawyers of Color Inc., has been recognized by the American Bar Association, National Black Law Students Association, and National Association of Black Journalists.
 Founded in 2008 as a news and resource center, the company has grown into a social media firm providing research, career development, and brand marketing opportunities to clients.

-Honorees will be toasted at a cocktail reception at The Ritz-Carlton Hotel in Washington, DC on February 29, 2012 from 6 P.M. to 8 P.M.
-Michelle Miller, CBS News correspondent, will serve as Mistress of Ceremony.
+Honorees will be toasted at a cocktail reception in Washington, DC on Wednesday, February 27, 2013 from 6 P.M. to 8 P.M.